codepo8/simplethumbnails/README.md

 You can see the live version here: http://makethumbnails.com/#dropzone

-And there is a video demo on the YouTube: TODO
+And there is a video demo on the YouTube: https://www.youtube.com/watch?v=MrN1ujTHTHI

 ## Requirements and support